-A three-dimensional structure within which to view nature results if we combine the three previous dimensions.
-In this case, the "goals" dimension has been rotated 90 degrees to the z axis.
+A three-dimensional structure within which to view nature results if we combine the three dimensions of science.
+In this case, the "goals" dimension has been rotated 90 degrees to the z-axis from the earlier figure depicting the goals of science.